wmo-im/wis2box/docs/source/community/troubleshooting.rst

 Possible issues are:

+- The host ran out of disk-space, check the output of 'df -h' and ensure there is sufficient space available
 - The directory defined by WIS2BOX_HOST_DATADIR does not contain the file 'data-mappings.yml' or the file is invalid
 - The directory defined by WIS2BOX_HOST_DATADIR does not contain the file 'metastation/station/station_list.csv' or the file is invalid
 - WIS2BOX_STORAGE_PASSWORD is too short, minio will fail to start if you specify a WIS2BOX_STORAGE_PASSWORD of less than 8 characters